Woody Guthrie: 1930s

 While at KFVD, Guthrie met newscaster Ed Robbin.
 Robbin was impressed with a song Guthrie wrote about political activist Thomas Mooney, wrongly convicted in a case that was a cause célèbre of the time.
 Robbin, who became Guthrie's political mentor, introduced Guthrie to socialists and communists in Southern California, including Will Geer.
 He also introduced Guthrie to writer John Steinbeck.
 Robbin remained Guthrie's lifelong friend and helped Guthrie book benefit performances in the communist circles in Southern California.

 Notwithstanding Guthrie's later claim that "the best thing that I did in 1936 was to sign up with the Communist Party", he was never a member of the party.
-Guthrie was identified as a fellow traveler—an outsider who agreed with the platform of the party while avoiding party discipline.(by whom?)
+Guthrie was identified as a fellow traveler—an outsider who agreed with the platform of the party while avoiding party discipline.
 Guthrie wrote a column for the communist newspaper People's World.
 The column, titled "Woody Sez", appeared a total of 174 times from May 1939 to January 1940.
 "Woody Sez" was not explicitly political, but it covered current events as observed by Guthrie.
 He wrote the columns in an exaggerated hillbilly dialect and usually included a small comic.
 These columns were published posthumously as a collection.

-With the outbreak of World War II and publicity about the non-aggression pact the Soviet Union had signed with Germany in 1939, the owners of KFVD radio did not want its staff "spinning apologia" for the Soviet Union.
+With the non-aggression pact the Soviet Union had signed with Nazi Germany in 1939 and the subsequent outbreak of World War II, the owners of KFVD radio did not want its staff "spinning apologia" for the Soviet Union.
 They fired both Robbin and Guthrie.
 Without the daily radio show, Guthrie's employment chances declined, and he returned with his family to Pampa, Texas.
 Although Mary was happy to return to Texas, Guthrie preferred to accept Will Geer's invitation to New York City and headed east.